andras-szoldatics/frajd-o-matic/README.md

 This project utilizes the poise [[link](https://docs.rs/poise/latest/poise/)] and serenity [[link](https://docs.rs/serenity/latest/serenity/)] frameworks for wrapping the Discord API.

-This project also utilizes the shuttle_runtime [[link](https://docs.rs/shuttle-runtime/latest/shuttle_runtime/)] crate and the shuttle platform for deployment.

 ## available slash commands

 ### core commands